 It’s possible Kabuki Theatre was first created by a woman named Okuni of Izumo in the 1590’s (around the time of Shakespeare).
 She was thought to be an iron worker’s daughter in service to a shrine of Izumo.

 A young man was sent by his parents to become trained as a priest.
 He saw Okuni dance and admired her beauty and poise.
-He came from a military family and wasn’t interested in the priesthood, but more focused on social aspects.
-He found her dances too restricting.
+This gentleman came from a military family and wasn’t interested in the priesthood, but more focused on social aspects.
+However, he found her dances too restricting.
 Over time, he convinced Okuni to adapt her dance movements to the music of the day (some of which he wrote).
 Later, this form became known as Kabuki–the art of song and dance.

 More time goes by…

 Okuni becomes the Beyoncé of the time.
-Her dances were quite sensual.
+Her dances were sensual and exciting.

 She was invited at least once to perform for the royalty of Japan.
 As in many circumstances in the entertainment business, imitators sprang up.
-Both women and men were performing some form of Kabuki.
-These were men who were otherwise unemployed or women of ill repute (prostitutes) and considered lower class citizens.
+Both people were performing some form of Kabuki.
+These were men who were otherwise unemployed or women of ill repute (sex workers) and considered lower class citizens.
 Plus, those sexy dances, you know?
 Kabuki gained a poor reputation.

 Well gosh.
 Now, the women weren’t allowed on the stage (you know, because they are females and acting all sexy like).
 There were lots of young unemployed men willing to take their places.
 The stories involved male and female characters, so the men took up playing the female characters as well.

-To this day, men portray both the female and male roles in Kabuki Theatre.
+To this day, men portray all the roles in Kabuki Theatre.

 There is lots more to the history of Kabuki Theatre, but this gives you a very quick story explaining why a woman from the Midwest would craft such a story.